Skip to content

 Measurement The measurement set where the current detection metric resides.

-Metric The specific metric currently being detected.
+Metrics The specific metric currently being detected.

-Aggregation Algorithm Includes Avg by (average value), Min by (minimum value), Max by (maximum value), Sum by (sum), Last (last value), First by (first value), Count by (number of data points), Count_distinct by (number of non-repeating data points), p50 (median value), p75 (value at 75% position), p90 (value at 90% position), p99 (value at 99% position).
+Aggregation Algorithm Includes Avg by (take average), Min by (take minimum), Max by (take maximum), Sum by (sum up), Last (take the last value), First by (take the first value), Count by (take the number of data points), Count_distinct by (take the number of non-repeating data points), p50 (take the median value), p75 (take the value at the 75% position), p90 (take the value at the 90% position), p99 (take the value at the 99% position).

-* (For example, selecting detection dimensions host and host_ip would make the detection object {host: host1, host_ip: 127.0.0.1}).*
+* (For example, selecting the detection dimensions host and host_ip would make the detection object {host: host1, host_ip: 127.0.0.1}). *

-Alias Custom name for the detection metric.
+Alias Customize the name of the detection metric.

 Trigger Conditions